eavm512/ME396P-F2022-G03/Standards/ReadMe.md

 - information on the contents of the Rack class, including an example log and example valid racks
 - makes the note that True is "full" (there's a bike in the bay) and False is an open available bay

+The Rack class initially logged a timestamp along with every change to the rack (not the entire rack) when an update was passed.
+This was revised such that a log like the one in [placeholder](/Standards/rack-class/)

 # brainstorm data structure
 - meeting images from our first large brainstorm on how to structure the project